narze/coffee-to-code/README.md

 ## Rules

-- Create a code which do one thing only, converts string `"Code"` to `"Coffee"` (Output not required.)
+- Create a code which do one thing only, converts string `"Coffee"` to `"Code"` and outputs it to console, web, or anything.
 - File structure is `LanguageName/your_github_username.ext` eg. `Ruby/narze.rb`, create new language folder if not exists.
 - Submit Pull Request with evidence that the code is working (Online code runner URL, screenshot, executable, etc.)
+- (Extra) Be Creative!